Table of Contents

 - No membrane-bound organelles (like in eukaryotic cells).

-- Ribosomes: Only organelle, site of protein synthesis.
+- Ribosomes: Only organelle present, site of protein synthesis.

-- Mesosome: Infoldings of the cell membrane, helps in various functions like respiration and DNA replication.
+- Mesosome: Infoldings of the cell membrane, helps in respiration and DNA replication.

 Cell Envelope and its Modifications